LangChain React Runtime

 npm install @assistant-ui/react @assistant-ui/react-langchain @langchain/react @langchain/langgraph-sdk

-Define a MyAssistant component
+Define the assistant component

 @/components/MyAssistant.tsx